fmonper1/fmonper.com-vuepress-old/src/_posts/2020-06-02-Why-vuepress.md

 ## The default theme

-When you create a VuePress project, you'll be using the default theme which comes configured with many cool plugins such as auto-generated sidebars, a searchbox, active headers links, etc...
+When you create a VuePress project, you'll be using the default theme which comes configured with many cool plugins such as auto-generated sidebars, a search box, active headers links, etc...

 You can expand on this functionality using the many official and community made plugins that are available for VuePress.
 [This repo](https://github.com/vuepressjs/awesome-vuepress) contains a curated collection of VuePress plugins, themes and resources.

-The default theme probably works for most use cases, but the fact that is uses Stylus as the CSS preprocessor (which I don't like), and that it's catered towards documentation websites made me want to create my own theme from scratch.
+The default theme probably works for most use cases, but the fact that is uses Stylus as the CSS pre-processor (which I don't like), and that it's catered towards documentation websites made me want to create my own theme from scratch.

 ### Extending the default theme

-Extending a theme is requires us to create some specific folders for VuePress to find our custom components.
+Extending a theme requires us to create some specific folders for VuePress to find our custom components.
 The folder structure I'm using looks something like this:

 ```
 .
 ├── src
 │   ├── .vuepress (Optional)
-│   │   ├── components (Optional)
+│   │   ├── theme
-│   │   ├── global-components (Optional)
+│   │   │   ├── global-components (Optional)
-│   │   ├── layouts (Optional)
+│   │   │   ├── components (Optional)
+│   │   │   │   ├── BlogIndex.vue
+│   │   │   │   ├── Post.vue
+│   │   │   │   ├── Tags.vue
+│   │   │   │   ├── Tag.vue
-│   │   │   └── Layout.vue
+│   │   │   │   └── Layout.vue
-│   │   ├── public (Optional)
+│   │   │   ├── public (Optional)
-│   │   ├── styles (Optional)
+│   │   │   ├── styles (Optional)
-│   │   │   ├── index.styl
+│   │   │   │   ├── index.styl
-│   │   │   └── palette.styl
+│   │   │   │   └── palette.styl
 │   │   ├── config.js (Optional)
 │   │   └── enhanceApp.js (Optional)
 │   │